 - Public Speaking

 It is widely known that public speaking is something that can send even the most confident business professional into a panic.
-The number one goal of public speaking is to engage your audience and draw them in to what you’re saying.
+The number one goal of public speaking is to engage your audience and draw them into what you’re saying.

 In a technical profession like accounting, think about how you can translate the technical stuff into the language of your audience.
 You’ve heard the phrase “layman’s term,” right?
-A lot of times people get caught up in the technical jargon when they’re speaking in public.
-The key is finding the emotional spark, the common ground, and make a connection with your audience.
+A lot of times people get caught up in technical jargon when they’re speaking in public.
+The key is finding the emotional spark, the common ground, and making a connection with your audience.

 Even with an audience of like-minded colleagues, don’t assume everyone understands the technical language of the accounting industry.
 You’re likely to miss a large chunk of the audience if you talk over their heads.
 Try to make it relatable as much as possible so that anyone, from any industry, can understand the main point of your presentation.
 Just be down to earth and talk to people on their level.

 - The Sales Meetings

 In the initial meeting, it’s important to have good communication when it comes to sales.
 While you’re in a very technical industry, your potential client most likely works in a completely different industry.